-Alexa has many uses, but funny Amazon Alexa tricks might be the best way form of in-house entertainment.
+Alexa is a versatile assistant, but funny Amazon Alexa tricks might be the best way form of in-house entertainment.

-From playing music to controlling your lights, the virtual assistant inside the Echo, Fire TV and other devices undoubtedly helps you get things done.
-But there's a more playful side programmed, too, if you how to use Alexa.
+From playing music to controlling your lights, the virtual assistant inside the best Alexa speakers and other devices undoubtedly helps you get things done.
+But there's a more playful side programmed, too, if you how to use Alexa and are privy to the best Alexa skills.

 Whether you're trying to keep your family entertained or just show off to friends what Alexa can do, here are 25 Amazon Alexa tricks and Easter eggs for your Echo speaker.
 They all work without adding any skills or connecting any other devices.
 Just say the right words, and have fun!